ADHD

 RSD is an intense, near-instant wave of emotional pain triggered by criticism or rejection.
 Not a diagnosis — but very real, and strongly linked to ADHD.

-If you're new to ADHD, you may also want to read about inattentive ADHD — the quieter presentation where RSD most often goes unnoticed, particularly in girls.
+If you're new to ADHD, you may also want to read about inattentive ADHD, the quieter presentation where RSD most often goes unnoticed, particularly in girls.

 What is Rejection Sensitive Dysphoria in ADHD?

+For someone with RSD, even a small perceived slight can trigger a wave of shame, hurt, or rage that feels completely out of proportion to what happened.
 The term was coined by Dr William Dodson, an ADHD specialist who noticed that many of his patients described an almost physical pain when they felt criticised or left out.
-Crucially, RSD is not currently a standalone clinical diagnosis.
-It is not listed in the DSM-5.
-However, it is widely recognised by ADHD clinicians and researchers as a key feature of emotional dysregulation in ADHD, and it is increasingly discussed in academic literature and clinical practice.
+RSD is not currently a standalone clinical diagnosis and is not listed in the DSM-5, but it is widely recognised by ADHD clinicians as a key feature of emotional dysregulation in ADHD.

 ADHD and emotional regulation: why feelings hit harder

-In ADHD, the connections between the prefrontal cortex and the emotion-processing centres of the brain (particularly the amygdala) are less efficient.
-Dopamine and noradrenaline, two brain chemicals heavily involved in attention, impulse control, and emotional regulation, do not function as expected.
-The result is that emotions arrive fast, feel enormous, and are very hard to dial down.
+In a neurotypical brain, the prefrontal cortex moderates emotional responses: it pumps the brakes before feelings escalate.
+In ADHD, the connections between the prefrontal cortex and the emotion-processing centres of the brain are less efficient.
+Dopamine and noradrenaline, two brain chemicals involved in attention, impulse control, and emotional regulation, don't function as expected.
+Emotions arrive fast, feel enormous, and are very hard to dial down.

 RSD in children: what parents see at home and school